pospi/talk-solidity-blockchain-intro/solidity-notes.md

 count: false
 <h1>Conventions used in these slides</h1>

+I've used colour coding throughout these slides to differentiate particular roles and concepts.
+Conventions are somewhat related to the syntax highlighting used whenever you'll see Solidity code, which uses the [Solarized](http://ethanschoonover.com/solarized) theme.

+- <span style="font-weight: bold; color: #b58900;">Orange</span> indicates objects within systems- *'classes'*, *'contracts'* and so on.
+- <span style="font-weight: bold; color: #268bd2;">Blue</span> indicates behaviours and processes- *'functions'* and other logic or processing.
+- <span style="font-weight: bold; color: #2aa198;">Green</span> indicates particular bits of data flowing through a system.
+- <span style="font-weight: bold; color: #859900;">Yellow</span> indicates data that is persistently stored somewhere.
+- <span style="font-weight: bold; color: #dc322f;">Red</span> is used for 'scary stuff' like indicating the behaviour of untrusted parties.
+- <span style="font-weight: bold; color: #657b83;">Grey</span> indicates the flow of information, and
+- <span style="font-weight: bold; color: #93a1a1;">Light grey</span> is for annotations.

+You can find the syntax highlighting package for [highlightjs.org](https://highlightjs.org/) at [github.com/pospi/highlightjs-solidity](https://github.com/pospi/highlightjs-solidity/) or `npm install highlightjs-solidity`.

+---
+count: false
+<h1>Conventions used in these slides</h1>

-From time to time, I've used some labels to try to highlight things that are important to note:
+From time to time, I've also used some labels to try to highlight things that are important to note:

 - .caveat[Caveats] - gotchas in the language that you should be sure to remember.
-- .suggestion[Suggestions] - my own opinionated suggestions, based on my current research and 12 years as a software engineer.
+- .suggestion[Suggestions] - my own opinionated suggestions, based on my current research and 12 years as a software engineer / developer / architect.
   <sub>(whatever you think that's worth :p)</sub>

 I found good tutorial material for Solidity was rather scarce, so I may as well keep these notes up to date somewhere (at least for Solidity 1.0).